FabriceSalvaire/redmine-improved-theme/README.md

 Ongoing changes :

-* improve readability for a 150 dpi screen (more spaces, larger font size)
+* improve readability on a 150 dpi screen (more spaces, larger font size)
 * convert icons to FontAwesome
 * replace inline values by variables